amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 image: idea-to-pitch/flask.png
 ---

-In this project, I will take a project idea, use <b>Python</b> to execute it, create an <b>AWS EC2</b> instance and use <b><a href='http://flask.pocoo.org' target='_blank'>Flask</a></b> to host it.
-Even though everything here is relatively simple, there is a lot of steps and you don’t want to miss any of them - take you time, have fun, when in doubt start again, and, most importantly, think about the possibilities!
+In this project, I will take an idea, use <b>Python</b> to execute it, create an <b>AWS EC2</b> instance and use <b><a href='http://flask.pocoo.org' target='_blank'>Flask</a></b> to host it.
+Even though everything here is relatively simple, there are a lot of steps and you don’t want to miss any - take you time, have fun, when in doubt start again, and, most importantly, think about the possibilities!

 <BR><BR>
 <h2>Pagiarism Defender - A Python Application</h2>
 <BR><BR>
 OK, so I have a Python project that I want to push out on the web.
 Let's start by analyzing and running it locally.
+It should be straightforward; it takes some text as input (``text_to_filter``), splits it into sentences using <a = href='http://www.nltk.org/' target='_blank'>Natural Language Toolkit (NLTK)</a>, and sends it to the Bing search engine for matches.
+It surrounds each sentence with quotes to <b>only</b> find exact matches.
+If a match is found, then that sentence is deemed plagiarized and a counter is incremented.
+It does so for all sentences and returns the mean of the counter as a plagiarism score.

 ```r
 # sudo apt-get install python-lxml